 - If the square where the king stands, or the square through which the king must pass, or the square where the king is going to occupy is attacked by one or more than one of the opponent chess pieces.

-- If the the space between the king and rook with you would castle is not empty.
+- If the space between the king and rook with you would castle is not empty.

-So basically there are two key concepts you must remember.
-When do you Lose the right to castle and when Castling is temporarily Prevented.
+So basically, there are two key concepts you must remember.
+When do you lose the right to the castle and when Castling is temporarily Prevented.

 Losing the right to castle means, you would completely lose the chance of castling entirely for the given game if respective situations occur.
 (Like the king or rook already moved)

 Whereas, castling being temporarily prevented means as long as the respective situations persist you can’t castle.
 But as soon as that situation goes away you can castle as long as other rules are followed as well.
 I hope you understood my point.